 This site is inside the defined settlement boundary.
-Depending on the risk of flooding, it might be suitable for a job-creating use, housing, a riverside playground and park, or even a mix of uses.
+Depending on the risk of flooding, it might be suitable for a job-creating use, housing, a community use, a tourism use, a riverside playground and park, or even a mix of uses.